 Clinical: 1. with reference to the clinic.
 2. Clinical education: The delivery, monitoring and evaluation of learning experiences in clinical settings.
 Clinical education sites may include institutional, industrial, occupational, primary health care, and community settings providing all aspects of the patient/client management model (examination, evaluation, intervention, diagnosis, prognosis/plan of care, and interventions including prevention, health promotion, and wellness programs)5.
-3. Clinical educator: The physiotherapist appointed to supervise and evaluate the clinical skills of the student physiotherapist while on placement and report to the higher education institution.
-Clinical Supervisor.
-4. Clinical Evaluation: The evaluation of a student or junior physiotherapist abilities and performances within the clinical environment.
-5. Clinical governance: United Kingdom government initiative (introduced in 1998) to provide a framework through which National Health System (NHS) organisations are accountable for continuously improving the quality of services they deliver.6.
+3. Clinical educator: The physiotherapist appointed to supervise and evaluate the clinical skills of the student physiotherapist while on placement and report to the higher education institution..
+4. Clinical governance: Is the system through which organisations are accountable for continuously monitoring and improving the quality of their care and services and safeguarding high standards of care and services 42.5.
 Clinical guidelines: Statements developed through systemic processes to assist practitioners and individuals in making decisions about appropriate forms of health care in particular clinical areas, taking account of individual circumstances and need 6.
-7. Clinical reasoning/clinical decision making: Critical and analytical thinking associated with the process of making clinical decisions.
+6. Clinical reasoning/clinical decision making: Critical and analytical thinking associated with the process of making clinical decisions.
 It is an interactive model in which hypotheses are generated early in an encounter based on initial cues drawn from observation of the patient/client, a letter of referral, the medical record, or other sources3.
-8. Clinical sciences: Are the areas of study including physiotherapeutic sciences, medical sciences, and other sciences applied to physiotherapy practice.
+7. Clinical sciences: Are the areas of study including physiotherapeutic sciences, medical sciences, and other sciences applied to physiotherapy practice.8.
+Clinical supervision: Time set aside for formal reflection on clinical practice, usually with a more experienced practitioner, or for senior clinicians, a peer practitioner 41.